jyoon926/CSCI-635-Project-RAG/README.md

 If you would like to initialize finetuning with a base model using different question encoder and generator architectures, you can build it with the consolidation script, e.g.:

-`python3 consolidate_rag_checkpoint.py --model_type rag_token --generator_name_or_path facebook/bart-large-cnn --question_encoder_name_or_path facebook/dpr-question_encoder-single-nq-base --dest ./rag_checkpoint`
+`python3 consolidate_rag_checkpoint.py --model_type rag_token --generator facebook/bart-large-cnn --question_encoder facebook/dpr-question_encoder-multiset-base --dest ./rag_checkpoint`

 You can then use it as the RAG model:

 `python3 rag.py --rag_model ./rag_checkpoint`

-You can also specify a questions file for bulk end-to-end generation.
+You can also specify a custom dataset, as well as a questions file for bulk end-to-end generation.

-`python3 rag.py --questions_file datasets/questions.txt --rag_model ./rag_checkpoint`
+`python3 rag.py --rag_model ./rag_checkpoint --questions_file datasets/questions.txt --dataset datasets/scrubbed_output_22APR.txt`